 - For veterans, certain medical debts can’t be reported to the bureaus until one year has passed since the procedure.
 Additionally, medical debt that was delinquent, charged off or sent to collection must be removed from your credit reports if it’s fully paid or settled.

-- When they’re part of your credit history, medical collection accounts may have a lesser impact on certain credit scores than other types of collections accounts.
+- When they’re part of your credit history, medical collection accounts may have a lesser effect on certain credit scores than other types of collections accounts.
 But this isn’t an across-the-board rule.

 - Some credit-scoring models will also ignore paid medical collections entirely when determining your score.